johnmiller/learn-kafka/README.md

 - Kafka scales horizontally by adding more brokers to the cluster.
 - Kafka can run on general-purpose hardware.
 - Kafka is implemented in Java and Scala, but there are clients for other programming languages as well, for example, Python.

+### Chapter 2
+- Kafka includes many useful scripts for managing topics and producing or consuming messages.
+- Kafka topics can be created with the kafka-topics.sh command.
+- Messages can be produced with the kafka-console-producer.sh command.
+- Topics can be consumed with the kafka-console-consumer.sh command.
+- We can consume topics again from the beginning.
+- Multiple consumers can consume topics independently and at the same time.
+- Multiple producers can produce into topics in parallel.
+- Kafka GUIs enable users to view real-time messages within a topic, displaying details such as message key, value, and timestamp.
+- These GUIs aid in effective monitoring and troubleshooting of Kafka data streams.